 Foundation Stone Laid for the First Model School at Kamakshyanagar

 Tata Steel will construct 30 model schools in 30 blocks across Odisha at a cost of around Rs 135 crore, thereby bringing quality education infrastructure to students in far flung areas of the state.
-A foundation stone for the first such school was laid by Shri Prafulla Kumar Mallik, Minister, Steel & Mines, Labour & Employees' State Insurance at Jantaribol of Kamakshyanagar block in Dhenkanal District on January 21, 2015.
+Today the foundation stone of the first such school was laid by Shri Prafulla Kumar Mallik, Minister, Steel & Mines, Labour & Employees’ State Insurance at Jantaribol of Kamakshyanagar block in Dhenkanal District.

 To be built on 20.52 acres of land, the school at Jantaribol will include a two story school building of 25,000 square feet built up area.
 Along with the building, Tata Steel will also provide the required furniture for each school.
 After completion of the construction, the schools will be handed over to the State Government.
 Jamshedpur Utilities and Services Company (JUSCO), a Tata Steel subsidiary company, will be constructing the schools.
 This initiative of the steel major is part of the grand plan of Government of Odisha for setting up such Model Schools in each Block of the State.